 - Emergency repairs or maintenance of a vehicle;

-A professional can also ask you to forfeit your right of withdrawal in order to provide services to you before the 14-day period ends, given your approval.
+A trader can also ask you to forfeit your right of withdrawal to provide services to you before the 14-day period ends, given your approval.
 For example:

 - Downloadable software purchased online;